PorkodiVenkatesh/portfolios-qc/pega-guidelines.md

     > **About Me Example:**
     >
-    > _I am a full-stack Java software developer with recent experience building multi-tiered web applications.
-I went to school at X University where I pursued a Bachelor’s degree in Y. I recently changed career paths to enter the technology field because I learned how to program in Python during a class project diving into computational biology and I really enjoyed the process of coding.
-In a few years, my goal is to become a senior developer so that I can mentor others._
+    > _I am a Pega Certified System Architect.
+I utilized Pega to develop full case life cycles and created full-stack Java applications.
+I have also programmed projects using SQL, JavaScript, Web Technologies, C#, and Blueprint Scripting.
+I went to school at Southern Oregon University where I received a Bachelor of Science in Computer Science.
+IT just seems like the good fit for the skills I already have._
     >
-    > _During my time at Revature, I’ve worked on several projects where I gained experience in both backend technologies (including Java, SQL, Spring framework, and microservice architecture) as well as frontend development (including HTML/CSS, JavaScript, and Angular).
-I also have experience with DevOps and using CI/CD pipelines, deploying to the AWS cloud.
-I really enjoy collaborative team environments where I can learn from others, and I have worked hard to improve my interpersonal and communication skills.
-For my latest project, I am the team lead which involves facilitating the daily standups and helping to resolve any blockers my teammates have.
-I look forward to applying all of my skills and prior experience in a position on your team._
+    > _During my time at Revature, I've built various projects applying Situational Layer Cake methodology and ECS techniques during the Pega design process.
+Throughout several projects I strengthened my skillset in designing software for Business process management (BPM), Digital process automation and customer relationship management (CRM).
+I have 11 years of experience leading and managing teams with constantly revolving rosters and a variety of skill levels in high-stress high stakes scenarios with limited time.
+I am skilled at planning and maintaining several projects simultaneously that may deploy either at the same time or separately and with or without my direct involvement.
+I look forward to integrating with your team and applying my skills and knowledge to streamline and improve your business processes._
+    >

 5. Uncheck '**Show on portfolio**' for email and contact number.
 Check-in '**Show globally**' for all these sections - Education & Certification, Skill Matrix, Work Experience, Other Experience, and Honors & Awards.